GrammaticalFramework/gf-ud/README.md

   Dependencies, 2019
   https://gupea.ub.gu.se/bitstream/2077/60331/1/gupea_2077_60331_1.pdf

-as well as some earlier code in gf-contrib/ud2gf and in gf-core/src/, mostly by Aarne Ranta and Prasanth Kolachina.
+as well as some earlier code on GitHub, in gf-contrib/ud2gf and in gf-core/src/, mostly by Aarne Ranta and Prasanth Kolachina.

 ## To get started